When Emergencies Strike, What Is Your Business Continuity Plan?

 - Distribution channels

-- Technology operations due to power outages, internet outages, or damage to hardware
+- Technology operations due to power or internet outages, cyberattacks, or data center failures

 - Critical machinery or equipment operations